 It is a little-known fact that Sigmund Freud began his career in show business playing small clubs and Würsthauser along the Tyrolean Schnitzel Belt circuit.
 He would typically bring his most seriously disturbed patients on tour with him, putting their neuroses on display while lecturing the audience in his trademark totepfanne (deadpan) style.
 Although decried as exploitive and barbaric, he defended this practice as an exercise in radical therapy.
-It was during these gruelling tours that Freud honed his deadly adroitness with hecklers, often reducing them to a condition of crippling emotional dependency with a single whithering exchange (a great boon to his private practice).
+It was during these grueling tours that Freud honed his deadly adroitness with hecklers, often reducing them to a condition of crippling emotional dependency with a single withering exchange (a great boon to his private practice).

 Freud in Konzert originally appeared on audio CD in Link: A Critical Journal on the Arts, Issue Five: Hysteria (November 2000)